Subject Matter

 a) Encouraging conscious consumption by purchasing only what is necessary.

-b) Providing information on more sustainable choices and/or products and more sustainable Brands offered by local entrepreneurs.
+b) Providing information on more sustainable choices and/or products and more sustainable Brands at local businesses.

 2. Strengthening the Local Ecosystem

-COSH! focuses on increasing the online visibility of local entrepreneurs and thereby strengthening them by inspiring and/or guiding consumers towards more sustainable purchases, repair options, rental options and/or second-hand options offered by these businesses.
+COSH! focuses on enhancing the online visibility of local businesses, thereby strengthening them, by inspiring and/or guiding consumers towards more sustainable purchases, repair options, rental options, and/or second-hand options at these businesses.

 This contributes to the support of local economies and sustainable employment.